 The symptoms usually intensify the longer an adolescent goes without alcohol.
 In addition, the craving for alcohol may override the body’s natural nutritional profile, leading to eating disorders, extreme weight loss, and sleep disorders.

-Destinations to Recovery gives adolescents the tools and knowledge they need to make productive life choices and build strong relationships with family and peers.
+Destinations for Teens gives adolescents the tools and knowledge they need to make productive life choices and build strong relationships with family and peers.
 We offer a wide variety of treatment programs to help adolescents and teens who are struggling with alcohol use disorder such as: